 He served as the assistant priest in the Mairehau, Ashburton and Greymouth parishes before being appointed parish priest of Timaru North and Chaplain of Roncalli College in 2000.
 From 2005-2007 he completed a Licence in Spiritual Theology at the Pontifical Gregorian University in Rome.
 He was appointed to Holy Cross Seminary in 2008 where he served as Formation Director until the end of 2014.
 While based at the Seminary in Auckland, he served, for a time, as Parish Priest of Ponsonby.

 Bishop Lowe was appointed Bishop of Hamilton on 22 November 2014 and received his Episcopal Ordination on 13 February 2015.
 He was appointed Bishop of Auckland on 18 December 2021.

 He is the Vice President and Secretary of the NZ Catholic Bishops Conference and the bishops’ representative on Te Rūnanga o te Hāhi Katorika ō Aotearoa, the Church’s national Māori advisory group.
 He is also a member of several other bodies including the National Safeguarding and Professional Standards Committee.

-Archbishop Paul Martin SM was appointed Coadjutor Archbishop of Wellington on 2 January 2021.
-At the time of his appointment, he was Bishop of Christchurch.
+Archbishop Paul Martin SM was installed as Archbishop of Wellington on 17 June 2023, following the retirement of Cardinal John Dew the month before.
+Archbishop Martin has earlier been appointed Coadjutor Archbishop of Wellington on 2 January 2021.
+At the time of that appointment, he was Bishop of Christchurch.